Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 13

 Question #29

-A Both buyers and sellers are usually price makers.
+A Buyers are often price takers, but sellers are usually price makers.

-B Both buyers and sellers are usually price takers.
+B Both buyers and sellers are usually price makers.

 C Buyers are often price makers, but sellers are usually price takers.